 Pro-Tip: Take plenty of water and snacks for your hike.
 At about 2.25 miles in, a signed trail splits off to a boat dock, where you can take a speed boat back to the trail entrance for $20.

 A trip to Lake Tahoe is not complete without a visit to Incline Village—a northeast town with incredible lake views and beaches.
 Here, you can rent a bike at Vista Trail Bikes for the ride of a lifetime.

 Known as “America’s most beautiful bikeway,” the East Shore Trail has stunning views and direct access to several beaches and coves.
 You can rent an electric bike for a smoother sail, or take it slow with a traditional bicycle.

 Paddleboard and take a dip in the lake

-Don’t let the cool air and water fool you—be sure to apply SPF and take a water bottle with you or risk leaving the lake with a burn.
+Pro-Tip: Don’t let the cool air and water fool you—be sure to apply plenty of SPF and drink water or risk leaving the lake with a burn and a slight headache.

 Take a sunset cruise to Emerald Bay

-Vikingsholm Castle was built in 1929 by Mrs. Lora Knight, and still holds some of its original Scandinavian features.
-This hidden castle offers daily summer tours if you want to take a closer look.
+Vikingsholm Castle was built in 1929 by Mrs. Lora Knight and still holds some of its original Scandinavian features.
+The castle offers daily summer tours if you want to take a closer look.
 Across the castle, a stone structure sits mysteriously on Lake Tahoe’s only island, Fannette Island.
 This was once Mrs. Knight’s opulent teahouse.